equinor/api-strategy/docs/rest_guidelines.md

 [UTF-8](https://en.wikipedia.org/wiki/UTF-8) should be used for encoding text and textual representation of data.

 JSON is the preferred data format for REST APIs.
-Other formats like XML, WITSML, etc can be used if this give a clear benefit.
+Other formats like XML, WITSML, etc. can be used in cases where it gives a clear benefit.
+Offering multiple formats should then be considered, by supporting [content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).

 ## <a id="naming"></a>Naming